hotdaamn/asuswrt-merlin-wiki/Customizing-Config-Files.md

 ```
 would completely replace it.

 Note that replacing a config file with your own implies that you properly fill in all the fields usually dynamically created by the firmware.
-Since some of these entries require dynamic parameters, you might be better using the postconf scripts added in 374.36 (see the [postconf][postconf-scripts] scripts section below).
+Since some of these entries require dynamic parameters, you might be better using the postconf scripts added in 374.36 (see the [postconf](postconf-scripts) scripts section below).

 The list of available config overrides: